justwilliambrown/cits3200/Python-mySQL.md

 ## Some Common problems in mySQL

-### In window10, mySQL cannot be connected
+### In windows 10, mySQL cannot be connected to

-The way I used is that open "Control panel", find "admintools", find "services "(%windir%\system32\services.msc), find MySQL services, click Start/Restart.
-Then you can connect it.(Not always work, but it indeed is the easiest way compare others)
+The way I solved this was to open "Control panel", find "admintools", find "services "(%windir%\system32\services.msc), find MySQL services, click Start/Restart.
+Then you can connect it.(This does not always work, but it is the simplest solution compared to others)

-### cryptography error
+### Cryptography error

-It might happen when we connect the mysql's database that "RuntimeError: cryptography is required for sha256_password or caching_sha2_passwordthe system", which is because that after version 8.0 of MySQL, caching_sha2_password was used as the default authentication plug-in.
-I've tried a lot of way to deal with it, most of them are too complict.
-There is a easy way may can help(but not always work), which is importing the package "cryptography".
+Sometimes, when connecting to the mysql database, the following error will occur: "RuntimeError: cryptography is required for sha256_password or caching_sha2_passwordthe system".
+This is because from version 8.0 of MySQL and onwards, caching_sha2_password was used as the default authentication plug-in.
+I've tried several ways to deal with it, but most of them are too complicated.
+A simple solution which may help (but will not always work), is importing the package "cryptography".

 ```cmd
 py